rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ![Sample person location](images/SamplePersonLocation.png)

 ### **Combine the status of multiple device trackers**
-This custom integration will look at all device trackers for a particular person and combine them into a single person location sensor, `sensor.<name>_location`.
+This custom integration will look at all device trackers that are for a particular person and combine them into a single person location sensor, `sensor.<name>_location`.
+These "device trackers" can be `device_tracker`, `sensor`, or `binary_sensor` entities.
 Device tracker state changes are monitored rather than doing polling, averaging the states, or calculating a probability.
 Device trackers follow a device that the person has; the person location sensor tries to follow the person instead.

 ### **Make presence detection not so binary**